eliadsbgu/DOAO/README.md

     Using this class is the same as using any sklearn-classification algorithm.
-First the 'fit' method needs to be ran on the training-data, and only then the predict method can be called with some test-data and yields the predicted labels.
+First the 'fit' method needs to be ran on the training-data, and only then the predict method can be called with some test-data which yields the predicted labels.
 A few notes:

         * Labels in the training-set are assumed to be label-encoded.
 Meaning, if there are K classes, then the set(y) should be {0,1,2....K-1}.